-C is a general-purpose programming language known for its efficiency and high performance.
+C is one of the fastest programming language known for its efficiency and high performance.

 The primary advantages of C include its high performance and speed, making it ideal for system programming and applications requiring high performance, as well as its closeness to hardware, which provides the ability to write hardware-specific code.
 However, C lacks modern abstractions, making it more difficult and error-prone to write compared to higher-level languages, and managing large codebases can be challenging.